Pregnant Kate Middleton Maternity Outfits: Top Chic Clothing She Recycled During Her Pregnancies

 Among her latest projects is the $1,062 “Washington” coat from fashion label Goat.
 She wore the elegant black coat during her Aston Villa Football Club visit with Prince William on Wednesday, pairing it with cream accents and matching them with one of her favorite winter combinations: black tights and high-cut boots of the same color.

 Pregnant Kate Middleton wore the same coat in 2014 when she joined New York City First Lady Chirlaine McCray at the Northside Center for Child Development in Harlem, based on a report from People.
-At the time, she was expecting Princess Charlotte who is now two-years-old.
+At the time, she was expecting Princess Charlotte who is now 2-years-old.

 In the same manner, the Duchess also recycled another Goat coat—this time, a cream-colored one—from March 2013 when she went for a charity visit in Buckinghamshire and matched it with her favorite winter bottoms.
-According to Hello magazine, she wore the same ensemble in November 2017 with a slight change in her hair style as her brown mane is shorter this time around.
+According to Hello magazine, she wore the same ensemble in November 2017 with a slight change in her hairstyle as her brown mane is shorter this time around.

 She also re-wore her stunning black lace Diane von Furstenberg gown when she graced the 2017 Anna Freud Centre Gala at Kensington Palace’s Orangery on November 7, a dress she wore first when she was pregnant with Princess Charlotte at The Royal Variety Performance in 2014.
 She also changed up her hair for this specific style: from pinned up to relaxed and loose.